SahrDauda/MorTendance/SETUP.md

-# 🚀 Bridge Platform - Setup Guide
+# 🚀 MorTendance - Setup Guide

-This guide will help you set up the Bridge Platform with a real database and authentication.
+This guide will help you set up the MorTendance Attendance System with a real database and authentication.

 ## Prerequisites